Audiveris/audiveris/docs/_pages/main/pipeline.md

 In the selected sheet,  we can decide to move the pipeline forward until a target step.
-To do so, we select the target step in the pulldown `Step` menu:
+To do so, we select the target step in the pull-down `Step` menu:

 ![Steps](../assets/images/step_menu.png)

-Note that selecting the pulldown menu {{ site.sheet_transcribe }} is just another way of selecting the pulldown menu `Step → PAGE`.
+Note that selecting the pull-down menu {{ site.sheet_transcribe }} is just another way of selecting the pull-down menu `Step → PAGE`.

 Beware that we cannot directly move the pipeline backward.
 There are two workarounds: